Introduction to Flowers for Algernon

 - Conflict: The novel shows both external and internal conflicts.
 The external conflict is going on between Charlie Gordon and the world around him, while the internal conflict is going on in his mind about his situation.

-- Characters: The novel, Flowers for Algernon, shows both static as well as dynamic characters.
+- Characters: Flowers for Algernon has both static as well as dynamic characters.
 The young man, Charlie Gordon, is a dynamic character as he shows a considerable transformation in his behavior and conduct by the end of the novel when reverts to his mental retardation.
 However, all other characters are static as they do not show or witness any transformation such as Alice Kinnian, Dr. Strauss, and Professor Nemur.

 i.
 I see Charlie-eleven years old.
 He has a little goldcolor locket he once